 Wager resolution

-When an event resolves, the API automatically settles all wagers associated with it:
+When an event resolves, the API automatically settles all wagers associated with it:- Wagers on the winning market transition to

 won.
-Any payout is credited to your account.
+Any payout is credited to your account. - Wagers on losing markets transition to

-- If you sold your position before resolution (via an
+lost.
+The staked amount is not returned. - If you sold your position before resolution (via an

-ask order), the wager transitions to sold regardless of the outcome.
+askorder), the wager transitions tosoldregardless of the outcome.